~ The CYP450 family of genes encodes enzymes that break down (metabolize) foreign substances, like medications and

-This is just one example, among many, of medications that are metabolized by the CYP2D6 enzyme.
-There are many genetic variants that impact the function of CYP2D6 causing a wide variety of reactions to some commonly used medications.
+This example is just one of many medications metabolized by the CYP2D6 enzyme.
+Many genetic variants impact the function of CYP2D6, causing a wide variety of reactions to some commonly used medications.

-The CYP2D6 enzyme metabolizes (breaks down) about 25% of pharmaceutical drugs including SSRIs, opioids, tamoxifen, dextromethorphan, and beta-blockers.
+Medications: The CYP2D6 enzyme metabolizes (breaks down) about 25% of pharmaceutical drugs, including SSRIs, opioids, tamoxifen, dextromethorphan, and beta-blockers.

 Here is a partial list of drugs metabolized by CYP2D6: